akeszei/em_toolkit/Chimera_commands.md

     color red sel
     color byhetero sel

+When you have two similar models you want to superimpose to compare, you can try to use the `matchmaker` function to align them spatially:

+    mmaker <ref> <moving_model>

+For example, if you want to align a newly imported model `#6` to a carefully positioned model `#1`, you would run:

+    mmaker #1 #6

 ## Opening & viewing maps

 Open your density map from local disc and adjust sampling rate & thresholding with preferred scene setup: